EricJr69/Active-Directory/README.md

 ## Introduction

-For this project, VMware was utilized to create an integrated environment that consisted of a Windows Server 2019 Virtual Machine (VM) serving as the Domain Controller (DC) with Active Directory (AD) service.
-A custom PowerShell script was then executed to populate AD with approximately 1000 fictional users.
-I then created the following VMs:  Windows 10 Pro, Ubuntu 22.04.4, and Ubuntu 23.10.1.
-The VMs were then integrated into the AD domain to create a centralized management system for user accounts, computers, and other network resources.
-Initially Virtual Box was utilized with success and later VMware was used to confirm the ability to reproduce in another environment and test a new release of Ubuntu.
+This project demonstrates the creation of an integrated Active Directory (AD) environment using VMware and VirtualBox.
+A Windows Server 2019 Virtual Machine (VM) was set up as the Domain Controller (DC) with Active Directory service, and a custom PowerShell script was executed to populate AD with approximately 1000 fictional users.
+Three additional VMs were created: Windows 10 Pro, Ubuntu 22.04.4, and Ubuntu 23.10.1, and integrated into the AD domain to create a centralized management system for user accounts, computers, and other network resources.
+Initially, difficulties were encountered when attempting to connect an Ubuntu 22.04.4 VM to Active Directory, but a solution was found and implemented.
+A review of the lab revealed that Ubuntu 23.10.1 resolved the AD domain joining issue, while Ubuntu 22.04.4 still required the workaround solution.

 <br />